afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/DigitalInputsTest/README.md

-# Integration test: combined input from several buttons and a rotary enconder
+# Integration test: combined input from several buttons and a rotary encoder

 ## Purpose and summary

-To test correct identification and combination of events caused by different kinds of inputs.
+To test correct identification and combination of events caused by different kinds of digital inputs.
 Individual events are combined into a global state bitmap (one bit for each input).

 ## Hardware setup